 International Pre-Orientation (IPO) is a 4-day virtual program sponsored by College Programming and Orientation.
 IPO provides international students with a space to learn more about the resources, services, and expectations of the University.
 In addition to presentations and group discussions, participants will get to know other international first-year and upper-class students in the College.
 For international students with little or no experience in an American classroom, this program proves extremely worthwhile.

-This camp-based program will allow participants to experience the great outdoors and create lasting bonds in the process.
-Taking place over 5 days at a Cook County Forest Preserve, the Phoenix Outdoor Program (POP) offers unique experiences for students regardless of your level of camping or hiking experience.
+This outdoor adventure program will allow participants to experience the great outdoors and create lasting bonds in the process.
+With two trip options, one involving backpacking and one at an established campground, the Phoenix Outdoor Program (POP) offers unique experiences for students regardless of your level of camping or hiking experience.
 Along the way, you will be able make some new friends, hone your wilderness skills, and learn useful information to aid in your transition into UChicago.